 In the interview, I also discuss Skinner as the sage of positive reinforcement.
 (In one of his letters to me, he mentioned his support for a bill abolishing corporal punishment in California schools.)
-In the interview, I also summarize his views on nature-nurture relations, based on our conversations and my reading of Skinner's many books and articles.
+In the interview, I also summarize his views on the flexibility in nature-nurture relations, based on our conversations and my reading of Skinner's many books and articles.

 Skinner and I discussed psychology, philosophy, biology, science in general, literature, music, education, environmental and social justice issues, politics, and the future (which he worried about).
 He also took an interest in my career.
 After I joined the Peace Corps as an engineer, he sent a handwritten note wishing me "Bon Voyage," and saying how proud he was of me.
 But naturally, he was very pleased when I eventually switched to behavioral psychology (now called behavior analysis).

 A brief anecdote: When I became an engineering graduate student at Brown, I was close enough to visit Skinner at Harvard.
 I had misunderstood his instructions about chatting over lunch, and brought a bag lunch, so we simply shared it!